 9. Challenge yourself with pet photography

 Furry friends are as fun to work with as babies.
 Both can be challenging in their own right.
 The good news is that finding pets to snap pictures of is easy, but you might struggle a bit with finding ideas that will help you get the right shots (or keeping them still enough to do so).
 Do you like photographing cats?
 A very popular photo shoot idea is to place a bit of cat food on a glass surface to get them to stay there and shoot from underneath.
-You could also snap photos of them when they’re relaxing in the sun.
+You could also snap photos of them when they’re relaxing in the sun using an outdoor photo studio.
 Some great dog photo ideas are photographing them while they’re at play, mimicking regular photo shoots, and so many more.

 10. Move things around your home to show off your interior design photography skills